Thrishanth237/Ex.No.9.PE/README.md

 The final prompt is entered into a suitable text-to-video generation model such as:

-- Runway
+* Runway
-- Pika
+* Pika
-- Google Gemini/Veo, if available
+* Google Gemini/Veo, if available
-- Stable Video Diffusion
+* Stable Video Diffusion
-- Other available AI video-generation platforms
+* Other available AI video-generation platforms

-The generated video should be saved for comparison with the reference clip.
+The generated video should be saved for comparison with the reference scene.

 ---